 Global silver scrap supply fell to its lowest level in 26 years.
 World silver recycling in 2017 dropped by nearly 50% since its peak in 2011.
 According to the 2018 World Silver Survey, global silver scrap supply declined to 138 million oz (Moz) compared to 261 Moz in 2011.
 While the lower silver price is partly responsible for the large drop in silver recycling, there are other market dynamics.

 Furthermore, a lot of silverware was recycled during the period of rising prices (2007-2012).
-A lot of Millennials who inherited their parent’s (and grandparents) silverware decided it was much easier to pawn it rather than spending a lot of time polishing it for holiday gatherings.
-Which means, a lot of available stocks of silver scrap have already been recycled.
+A lot of Millennials who inherited their parents' (and grandparents') silverware decided it was much easier to pawn it rather than spend a lot of time polishing it for holiday gatherings.
+This means a lot of available stocks of silver scrap have already been recycled.

 Now according to the Metal Focus Silver Scrap Report published in 2015, they forecasted the following percentages of silver scrap from the various sectors: